 Financial assets within the scope of FRS 139 are classified as financial assets at fair value through profit or loss, loans and receivables, held-to-maturity financial assets, available-for-sale financial assets, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
 The Group and the Company determine the classification of its financial assets at initial recognition.
-Financial assets are recognised on the statement of financial position when, and only when the Group and the Company become a party to the contracted provisions of the financial instruments.
+Financial assets are recognised on the statement of financial position when, and only when the Group and the Company become a party to the contractual provisions of the financial instruments.

 Financial assets are recognised initially at fair value, and in the case of financial assets not at fair value through profit or loss, at fair values plus directly attributable transaction costs.
 Purchases or sales of financial assets that require delivery of assets within a timeframe established by regulation or convention in the marketplace (regular way purchases) are recognised on the trade date, i.e., the date that the Group and the Company commit to purchase or sell the asset.
-The Group and the Company's financial assets include trade and other receivables, fixed deposits placed with licensed banks, cash and bank balances and amount due from a subsidiary.